python/typing/CONTRIBUTING.md

 - Install the built distributions locally and test (if you were using `tox`, you already tested the source distribution).

-- Make sure twine is up to date, then run `twine upload dist/*`.
+- Run `twine upload dist/*`.

+- Tag the release.
+The tag should be just the version number, e.g. `4.1.1`.

+- `git push --tags`